Emerson Etem: Junior

 As a youth, Etem played in the 2004 and 2005 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Los Angeles.

 Etem followed his older brother Martin into roller then ice hockey.
 While watching Martin play with the Long Beach Jr. Ice Dogs in the 2003 National Tier II Championship tournament, he saw Sidney Crosby lead the Shattuck-Saint Mary's Sabres to the Tier I 17 under National Championship (held concurrently at The Gardens Ice House in Laurel, Maryland).
 Inspired by the caliber of players, coaching and winning tradition of Sabres hockey, Etem moved to Faribault, Minnesota, at age 14 to play at Shattuck-Saint Mary's, where he led the Bantam team to a third-place finish at the Tier I 14 & under 2007 National Championship at Amherst, New York, in his freshman year.
 As the only sophomore on the Shattuck-Saint Mary's 2007–08 Midget Minor AAA team, Etem helped the Sabres win their second consecutive Tier I 17 & under National Title, the first time in the school's history.

 In 2008–09, Etem then moved to Ann Arbor, Michigan, to play for USA Hockey's National Team Development Program (NTDP).

 Etem was drafted into the Western Hockey League (WHL) 115th overall by the Medicine Hat Tigers in the 2007 Bantam Draft.
-While playing for Medicine Hat in 2009–10, he led all WHL rookies in goals.

 Professional

 Despite reaching the eighth spot in the NHL Central Scouting Bureau's rankings ahead of the 2010 NHL Entry Draft, Etem's draft stock plummeted him down to the 29th overall pick by the Anaheim Ducks.
 He scored his first career NHL goal on March 18, 2013, against Antti Niemi of the San Jose Sharks.

 On June 27, 2015, Etem, along with a second-round draft pick, was traded to the New York Rangers in exchange for Carl Hagelin and two draft picks in the 2015 NHL Entry Draft.
 After his first training camp with the Rangers, Etem made the opening night roster for the 2015–16 season.
 Used as the a depth forward, Etem was unable to cement a role and in 19 games provided 3 assists.
 On January 8, 2016, Etem was traded by the Rangers to the Vancouver Canucks in exchange for Nicklas Jensen and a 6th round pick in the 2017 draft.
-As a result, Etem was reunited with former junior coach with Medicine Hat in Willie Desjardins.
+As a result, Etem was reunited with his former junior coach with Medicine Hat, Willie Desjardins.
 He scored his first goal as a Vancouver Canuck on February 6, 2016, against the Calgary Flames.
 In 39 games with the Canucks, he tallied 7 goals, 5 assists (12 points).